 - Sale of Jurisdictional Facilities.
-Prior Commission approval is required under section 203(a)(1)(A) for a public utility2 to "sell, lease, or otherwise dispose of the whole of its facilities subject to the jurisdiction of the Commission, or any part thereof of a value in excess of \$10,000,000."
-The Commission has interpreted the phrase "or otherwise dispose of" to include indirect as well as direct changes in control over jurisdictional facilities, such as through internal corporate reorganizations and parent holding company mergers. - Mergers.
+Prior Commission approval is required under section 203(a)(1)(A) for a public utility1164 to "sell, lease, or otherwise dispose of the whole of its facilities subject to the jurisdiction of the Commission, or any part thereof of a value in excess of \$10,000,000."1165 The Commission has interpreted the phrase "or otherwise dispose of" to include indirect as well as direct changes in control over jurisdictional facilities, such as through internal corporate reorganizations and parent holding company mergers. - Mergers.
 Prior Commission approval is required under section 203(a)(1)(B) for a public utility to "merge or consolidate, directly or indirectly, [its] facilities or any part thereof with those of any other person, by any means whatsoever."
-While
+1166 While

-1 16 U.S.C. § 824b.
+1163 16 U.S.C. § 824b.

-Under FPA section 201(e), a "public utility . . . means any person who owns or operates facilities subject to the jurisdiction of the Commission."
+1164 Under FPA section 201(e), a "public utility . . . means any person who owns or operates facilities subject to the jurisdiction of the Commission."
 Id. § 824(e).
 Facilities subject to the Commission's jurisdiction are described below.

-5 Id. § 824b(a)(1)(A).
+1165 Id. § 824b(a)(1)(A).

-4 Id. § 824b(a)(1)(B).
+1166 Id. § 824b(a)(1)(B).

-203(a)(1)(A) above applies only to the sell side of a transaction (i.e., sales, leases or other direct or indirect dispositions by a public utility) and has a \$10 million threshold, the Commission interprets section 203(a)(1)(B) as giving it jurisdiction to review purchases of jurisdictional assets by public utilities, as well as mergers and without regard to the cost of the transaction.5 Under this provision, the Commission has asserted jurisdiction over the purchase of assets valued as low as ten dollars.6
+203(a)(1)(A) above applies only to the sell side of a transaction (i.e., sales, leases or other direct or indirect dispositions by a public utility) and has a \$10 million threshold, the Commission interprets section 203(a)(1)(B) as giving it jurisdiction to review purchases of jurisdictional assets by public utilities, as well as mergers and without regard to the cost of the transaction.1167 Under this provision, the Commission has asserted jurisdiction over the purchase of assets valued as low as ten dollars,1168 and even approved a transaction involving the transfer of a small amount of a generation interconnection line that was transferred at "zero cost."1169

 - Securities.
-Prior Commission approval is required under section 203(a)(1)(C) for a public utility to purchase, acquire or take "any security with a value in excess of \$10,000,000 of any other public utility."7 - Generating Facilities.
-Prior Commission approval is required under section 203(a)(1)(D) for a public utility to "purchase, lease, or otherwise acquire an existing generation facility" valued at more than \$10 million that is used for interstate wholesale sales and over which the Commission has jurisdiction for ratemaking purposes.8 - Holding Companies.
-Prior Commission approval is required under section 203(a)(2) for a company that is a holding company (as defined by the Public Utility Holding Company Act of 2005)9 in a holding company system that includes a transmitting utility or an electric utility to (i) purchase, acquire, or take any security with a value in excess of \$10 million of a transmitting utility, an electric utility company, or a holding company in a holding company system that includes a transmitting utility, or an electric utility company, or a holding company in a holding company system that includes a transmitting utility, or an electric utility company system that includes a transmitting utility, or an electric utility company.10
+Prior Commission approval is required under section 203(a)(1)(C) for a public utility to purchase, acquire or take "any security with a value in excess of \$10,000,000 of any other public utility."1170 - Generating Facilities.
+Prior Commission approval is required under section 203(a)(1)(D) for a public utility to "purchase, lease, or otherwise acquire an existing generation facility" valued at more than \$10 million that is used for interstate wholesale sales and over which the Commission has jurisdiction for ratemaking purposes.1171 - Holding Companies.
+Prior Commission approval is required under section 203(a)(2) for a company that is a holding company (as defined by the Public Utility Holding Company Act of 2005)1172 in a holding company system that includes a transmitting utility or an electric utility to (i) purchase, acquire, or take any security with a value in excess of \$10 million of a transmitting utility, an electric utility company, or a holding company in a holding company system that includes a transmitting utility, or an electric utility company or (ii) directly or indirectly merge or consolidate with an